On expansions of $(\mathbf{Z},+,0)$: The theory

-\end{enumerate} Before proving quantifier elimination, we first notice that, as a consequence of the work done in Sections \ref{section-induced} and \ref{section-bounded}, $T_{R}$ is consistent whenever $R$ is a regular sequence. \begin{theorem} Assume that $R$ is a regular sequence.
-Then $T_{R}$ axiomatizes $\Th(\str{Z}_{R})$. \end{theorem} Notice that the sequence $R=(2^{n}+n)$ does not satisfy Axiom \ref{axiom-eq}: considering the operator $\op(x)=S^{2}(x)-3S(x)+2x$, one can find infinitely many (non degenerate) solutions of the equation $\op(x_{1})-\op(x_{2})=0$.
+Note that $\str{Z}_{R,\L}$ is a model of $T_{R}$.
+Indeed, \ref{axiom-operator} follows from Corollary \ref{corollary-inj} and \ref{axiom-eq} follows from Proposition \ref{proposition-sol-eq}.
+In particular $T_R$ is consistent.
+Also note that all axioms but the defining axioms for the congruences $D_n$ and the predicates $\Im_{[Q],D}$ are universal.\\ The main result of this section is the following theorem. \begin{theorem} The $\L$-theory $T_{R}$ has quantifier elimination. \end{theorem} Notice that the sequence $R=\{2^{n}+n\mid n\in\IN\}$ does not satisfy \ref{axiom-eq}: considering the term $\op(x)=S^{2}(x)-3S(x)+2x$, one can find infinitely many (non-degenerate) solutions of the equation $\op(x_{1})-\op(x_{2})=0$.
 In view of Theorem \ref{theorem-sup2} this is not surprising because the structure $(\IZ,+,0,1,R,S)$ is known to be unstable: $\IN$ is definable by the formula $\exists y\in R\ y\neq 1\wedge (2y-S(y)=x)$.
-However, we do not know if there exists a sequence $R$ such that $\str{Z}_{R}$ is (super)stable and $(\IZ,+,0,1,R,S)$ unstable.\\ To establish quantifier elimination, we use the following criterion. \begin{proposition}[{\cite[Corollary 3.1.12]{marker}}] Let $T$ be an $\mathcal{L}$-theory such that \begin{enumerate} \item ($T$ has algebraically prime models) for all $\str{M}\models T$ and all $\str{A}\subset\str{M}$, there exists a model $\overline{\str{A}}$ of $T$ such that for all $\str{N}\models T$, any embedding $f:\str{A}\to\str{N}$ extends to an embedding $\bar{f}:\overline{\str{A}}\to\str{N}$; \item ($T$ is 1-e.c.) for all $\str{M}_{0},\str{M}\models T$, if $\str{M}_{0}\subset\str{M}$, then any definable subset of $M$, defined with parameters in $M_{0}$, has a non empty intersection with $M_{0}$. \end{enumerate} Then $T$ has quantifier elimination. \end{proposition} Given two models $\str{M}_{0}\subset\str{M}$ of $T_{R}$, we say that $\str{M}_{0}$ is 1-e.c. in $\str{M}$ if any definable subset of $M$, defined with parameters in $M_{0}$, has a non empty intersection with $M_{0}$.\\ Let us state the main result of this section. \begin{theorem} The theory $T_{R}$ has quantifier elimination. \end{theorem} The proof of Theorem \ref{thm-eq} will be a consequence of Proposition \ref{prop-qe-crit} and the work done in the following three subsections.
-More precisely, in Section \ref{subsection-cons-t}, we prove several direct consequences of $T_{R}$ regarding equations of the form $\op_{1}(x_{1})+\cdots+\op_{n}(x_{n})=a$.
-Then in Section \ref{section-alg-prime}, we give a detailed construction of algebraically prime models of $T_{R}$.
-Finally, we show in Section \ref{section-1ec} that $T_{R}$ is 1-e.c.\\ As a corollary of (the proof of) Theorem \ref{thm-eq}, we have that $\str{Z}_{R}$ is a prime model of $T_{R}$ and that $T_{R}$ is complete. \begin{corr} $\str{Z}_{R}$ is a prime model of $T_{R}$.
-Hence $T_{R}$ is complete. \end{corr}
+However, we do not know if there exists a sequence $R$ such that $\str{Z}_{R}$ is (super)stable and $(\IZ,+,0,1,R,S)$ unstable.\\ To establish quantifier elimination, we use the following criterion.
+Given two models $\str{M}_{0}\subset\str{M}$ of an arbitrary theory, we say that $\str{M}_{0}$ is \emph{1-e.c.} in $\str{M}$ if any quantifier-free definable subset of $M$, defined with parameters in $M_{0}$, has a non-empty intersection with $M_{0}$. \begin{proposition}[{\cite[Corollary 3.1.12]{marker}}] Let $T$ be an $\mathcal{L}$-theory such that \begin{enumerate} \item ($T$ has algebraically prime models) for all $\str{M}\models T$ and all $\str{A}\subset\str{M}$, there exists a model $\overline{\str{A}}$ of $T$ such that for all $\str{N}\models T$, any embedding $f:\str{A}\to\str{N}$ extends to an embedding $\bar{f}:\overline{\str{A}}\to\str{N}$; \item ($T$ is 1-e.c.) for all $\str{M}_{0},\str{M}\models T$, if $\str{M}_{0}\subset\str{M}$ then $\str{M}_{0}$ is 1-e.c. in$\str{M}$. \end{enumerate} Then $T$ has quantifier elimination. \end{proposition} The proof of Theorem \ref{thm-eq} will be a consequence of Proposition \ref{prop-qe-crit} and the work done in the following subsections.
+In Section \ref{subsection-cons-t}, we prove several direct consequences of $T_{R}$ regarding equations of the form $\op_{1}(x_{1})+\cdots+\op_{n}(x_{n})=a$.
+In Section \ref{section-alg-prime}, we give a detailed construction of algebraically prime models of $T_{R}$.
+Finally, we show in Section \ref{section-1ec} that $T_{R}$ is 1-e.c. \begin{corr} The $\L$-structure $\str{Z}_{R,\L}$ is a prime model of $T_{R}$.
+In particular $T_{R}$ is complete. \end{corr} \begin{proof} Since $\str{Z}_{R,\L}$ is an algebraically prime model and $T_{R}$ has quantifier elimination, $\str{Z}_{R,\L}$ is a prime model.
+Therefore, $T_{R}$ is complete. \end{proof}